beckym223/manual_work/E6_long_edited.md

-hours of work, job turnover, family character- istics, pensions, health insurance, and owner- ship of an array of assets including real estate, shaw, 1997; Stein et al., 1997, A. J. C. Ravelli et a., 1998.
+hours of work, job turnover, family character- istics, pensions, health insurance, and owner- ship of an array of assets including real estate,
-However, a number of researchers who attempted to rep-  licate the Barker results have been unable to do so (Denny Vaigero and David Leon, 1994; Kaare Christensen et al., 1995; Kannisto et al., 1997).
-It has also been pointed out that some of the key predictors of a link between fetal and infant development and later chronic disease are often found to be uncorrelated with CHD and other chronic dis- eases (Ivan J. Perry et al., 1995; Michael S. Kramer and
-K. S. Joseph, 1996).
-Nevertheless, the volume of studies confirning the life-cycle connection has increased sub- stantially since 1994.
-What is agreed on both sides of the debate is the need for studies that take better account of environmental factors in utero and between birth and the onset of chronic conditions, including middle-aged vari- ations in nutrition and lifestyle from one population to  another, and other confounding factors, such as mother's lifestyle (including smoking) (Nigel Paneth and Mervyn Susser, 1995; Perry et al., 1995; Scrimshaw, 1997).

 ### ---Economics-1999-0-11.txt---